dalequark/dalequark.github.io/_posts/Computers/2014-7-1-Mavericks-BBB-USB-Tethering.md

+---
+layout: post
-# BeagleBone Black Internet over USB in OSX Mavericks #
+title:  BeagleBone Black Internet over USB in OSX Mavericks
+tags: BeagleBoneBlack Linux Networking
+---

 For quite some time, I was able to easily access the Internet from my BeagleBone Black by enabling "Internet Sharing" in OSX Lion and attaching my BBB and MacBook